hotwax/oms-documentation/user-manuals/orders/bopis/appnotifications/notifications.md

 Store managers can customise the following notification preferences.

-* **New Orders:** Receive notifications as new orders become available for preparation at the facility.
+* **New Orders:** Receive notifications as new orders become available for fulfillment at the facility.
 * **Open Orders Reminder:** Receive periodic reminders for open orders at the facility, helping users stay organised.
 * **Ready for Pickup Orders Reminder:** Receive reminders for orders ready for pickup at the facility, ensuring timely customer communication.